Teahouse-Studios/memepack-builder-ts/README.md

   sfw: true,
   format: 7,
   hash: true,
-}
+  outputDir: '/path/to/output/directory', // if set, a file with computed name will be written to this directory }
 const builder = new module.MemepackBuilder({
   platform: 'je',
-  resourcePath: '/path/to/resources/',
+  resourcePath: '/path/to/resources',
-  modulePath: '/path/to/modules/',
+  modulePath: '/path/to/modules',
   buildOptions: options,
-  modPath: '/path/to/mods/',
+  modPath: '/path/to/mods',
 })
 const { name, buf } = await builder.build()
 ```